 Directors: Duties & Accomplishments

 Directors meet once a month (July and August meetings may be combined) to plan the Festival and to execute those plans.
-Directors also help out between September and mid-January (the operating season), and with the occasional event in the off-season.
-You do not need to commit to any minimum or maximum number of hours; we recognize that everyone leads a busy life with multiple commitments and respect that.
+Directors also help out between September and mid-January (the operating season), as well as scheduled events February - September (off-season)

 There are no set duties for directors except to come to meetings and participate in discussions and votes.
 Directors with particular interests are welcome to pursue those interests individually or in collaboration with other directors (and sometimes outside volunteers).
 We need help in many areas, everything from financial planning to hammering in stakes; let us know what you'd like to pursue, and we'll do all we can to help you get involved in that area.

-- completing upgrades to the remaining displays we were unable to complete for 2016, including re-wiring and updating to LED bulbs to meet new electrical code requirements
+- completing upgrades to the remaining displays we were unable to complete in 2016, including re-wiring and updating to LED bulbs to meet new electrical code requirements

 - Developing and implementing a new maintenance program.